Raging-Tiger/system_simulator_project/README.md

 * __Classical (multi-bit) simulator__:
 1. Initial classical state is set to [0.5, 0.5]
-2. New bit can be added to the system
+2. New bit can be added to the system (0 to 1, can be float, e.g. 0.1)
 3. System state vector can be observed
 4. System state as a combination of basic linear states can be observed
 5. NOT operator can be applied to the specified bit